RobertAlbus/chuck/Project/R2D50/readme.md

 # R2D50

 ## Today's goals

+### Reduce verbosity further
+The StepSequencer pattern toggle via MIDI is hugely verbose.
+Make a class that can handle this.
 ### Remove the gain-toggle in favour of a single-note noteOff pattern in a step sequencer
 Gain toggle can lead to clicks and unnatural sound.
 Using a single-note noteOff pattern allows the synth to complete the envelope for the current note.